 A: Because we live in London, so far from family and childhood friends, we have a really strong family unit.
 It’s really rare that we’re not all together on any given day, and weekends are always spent together.
 We don’t have any outside obligations or family events to attend.

 My children hardly ever ask for play dates because they know they have each other to play with, and I really love how well they play together and how close they all are.
 I love watching them interact with each other and love seeing the different relationships form between them.
 How lucky they are to have each other!

 My biggest goal as a parent is to raise children who love each other, and who will want to spend time together even when they’re all grown up.
 Having come from a big family, I am so thankful for my siblings, and I really hope my kids will feel the same way.

 And yes, of course, my heart aches every time I think about how quickly time is flying by.
 I wish I could just slow it all down!

 Q: Please finish the sentence: I wish someone had told me…

 A: Not to stress about the little things so much.
 To be fair, my parents have always told me this.
 I just wish I had listened a bit more!

 I try to remind myself to relax, slow down, and enjoy the moment without worrying if the house is tidy or if dinner is prepared or if I’ve ticked everything off my to-do list that day.
 It’s more important to be present in the moment, especially when spending time with the kids.

-Courtney, thank you for taking us on a tour of your beautiful life.
+Courtney, thank you for taking us on a tour of your beautiful life in this Living With Kids feature.
 We happen to share a parenting goal: “…to raise children who love each others, and who will want to spend time together even when they’re all grown up.”
 There might be days when I don’t fold the laundry or we have scrambled eggs for dinner, but I try to check that objective off my to-do list every day!